RobertHJones/Yoga-Project-Frontend/Plan.md

 Populate backend more

-Edit the image data so sanskrit search always works from image press
+Edit the image data so sanskrit search always works from image press - need to do this for placeholder photos when I replace them

 Edit some of the data for if it doesn't stretch/strengthen and display this differently so there aren't blanks